regifukuchi/bmc-1/courses/ModSim2018.md

  ### Lecture 13

  * Knee joint model (adapted from Nigg and Herzog's book)
+   + Compare the force and vellocity of the active contractile element for the different moment arms
  * Ankle joint model
    + See Rajagopal et al. (2015) for a list of muscle parameters used in a recent OpenSim model